mollyic/MRI_qa/README.md

 # Usage
 To run the script, open a terminal or command prompt in the directory where the files are stored.
 You can review all files or a single subject, and you can set the search parameters and review parameters in the rating_config.ini file.
 Then run the following command:

-**Note**: the script requires a scan viewer to be installed on your system (itksnap, fsleyes, MRview)

 ```